 Campsites in Ohiopyle State Park

 Ohiopyle State Park's main place for visitors to stay is at Kentuck Campground.
 The grounds host about 200 sites, with over 170 accessible to RVs and trailers.
 While the park is open all year long, the camp is only available to guests from April until about mid-December.
-All sites include a picnic table, fire ring, and many come with hookups for electric.
-RVers will also find a dump station located on site and all guests are welcome to use the shower houses.
+All sites include a picnic table, fire ring, and many come with hookups for electricity.
+RVers will also find a dump station located on-site and all guests are welcome to use the shower houses.
 Showers are typically nice and warm, there are flush toilets available, and most amenities are made fully accessible.

 There are all sorts of options when you choose to stay at Ohiopyle State Park.
 If you haven't brought your home-away-from-home with you, consider other overnight stays available at the park.
 Backpacking campers and tenting guests have access to 27 walk-in sites within the campground.
 Other guests may choose to stay within the park's cozy camping cottages or yurts.